Welcome to my website. My email address is . If you’re looking for my work website, go here.

 Released and no longer actively developed:

-For more of my software projects, see projects/software.
+For more of my software projects, see proj/software.

 Someday I may have a weblog.